an-toni-ok/flp/README.md

 ## Documentation

 The application is documented in the [docs](./docs/) directory and the subsystems of the application contain short README Files in their directories.

+The server API is documented with the openAPI standart in [this file](./openapi.yaml).